Overview

 Summary AI

-The amendment to Section 102(d) of the America’s Conservation Enhancement Act changes the expiration year for dealing with livestock losses due to attacks by federally protected species from 2025 to 2030.
+The amendment to Section 102(d) of the America's Conservation Enhancement Act changes the end date for addressing livestock losses caused by federally protected species from 2025 to 2030.

 102. Black vulture livestock protection program Read Opens in new tab